Claudia Tenney: Donald Trump

 Tenney is an outspoken supporter of Donald Trump.

 At a January 5, 2021 rally in Georgia, then-President Trump falsely claimed the votes in Tenney's race against Anthony Brindisi were being counted fraudulently (at the time, the Tenney-Brindisi race was the nation's only uncalled 2020 congressional race).
 Tenney shared a video of Trump's speech and did not challenge or dispute Trump's claims.

 Tenney condemned the 2021 United States Capitol attack.
 In February 2021, Tenney said she did not know whether she would have voted to count the electoral votes from the states Biden won in 2020, but that she would have voted against Trump's second impeachment.
 In May 2021, Tenney said the following about the 2020 presidential election: "'No one knows about what happened in the election...
 We don’t know if it was stolen or not, (Cheney) doesn’t know, I don’t know, the President doesn’t know.
 But what I know is we need to fix it'".

 In February 2025, Tenney introduced a bill to make Donald Trump's birthday a federal holiday.

 Healthcare

 On May 4, 2017, Tenney voted for the American Health Care Act (AHCA), a bill that passed the House of Representatives and died in the Senate.
-It would have rewritten many regulations of the Affordable Care Act (ACA) and eliminated the individual mandate and federal protections for preexisting conditions in favor of high-risk pools.
+It would have rewritten many regulations of the Affordable Care Act (ACA) and eliminated the individual mandateand federal protections for preexisting conditions in favor of high-risk pools.
 Tenney also voted for a portion of the AHCA that targeted Medicaid funding by prohibiting Medicaid-related property taxes.
 The provision applied only to New York State, and only to counties outside of New York City.
 Tenney argued the overall bill would lower insurance costs, including insurance premiums and related taxes.

 In 2021, amid the COVID-19 pandemic, Tenney opposed the Biden administration's vaccine mandate for companies with more than 100 employees, calling it "unconstitutional".

+Immigration

+In 2021, Tenney was one of 30 Republicans who voted for the Farm Workforce Modernization Act, which would grant legal status to illegal immigrants working in agriculture and establish a pathway to permanent residency contingent on continued farm work.